hkirk/swtafp-slides/slides/11/11-actor-1.md

 #### Communications

-* Actors can send messages to each oterh
+* Actors can send messages to each other
 * Messages are immutable and strongly typed
 * `<!` sends an async message to the `actor` under the hood